-Let's take a look at scoring and ranking listeners.
+Let's take a look at the Scoring and Ranking Listeners in BlueConic.

-We'll use our fake publishing site, taylor-news.com as an example.
-We'll listen in to content categorization today, but hopefully it will be clear that the same approach can be taken for listening to product categorization and site or applications features in non-retail scenarios.
+We'll use our demo publishing site, taylor-news.com as an example.
+We'll listen for content categorization today, but hopefully it will be clear that you can take the same approach for listening to product categories and site or application features in non-retail scenarios.

 Use case #1: Applying relevancy targeting to drive newsletter conversions

 We have various content-based themes for a newsletter signup form on our home page.
 We would like to show relevant themes for our ads, based on users' content interests.
 In order to do that, we need to know what content they are interested in.
 This is what interest ranking listener are for, so we'll show you how to set one up.

 Use case #2: Acquiring qualitative data from highly engaged readers